-This keto peanut butter banana pudding is a healthy recipe that you can eat as a keto sweet snack or even for breakfast!
-It’s high protein, high fiber and sugar free with only a few ingredients.
-It’s also low calorie with only 152 calories per serving!
+This keto high protein banana pudding is a healthy recipe that you can eat as a keto sweet snack, dessert or even for breakfast!
+It’s high protein (25.8g), high fiber (4.5g) and sugar free with only a few ingredients.
+It’s also low calorie with only 182 calories per serving and just 0.4g net carbs!
+Great for keto meal planning.

 You might also like this keto banana peanut butter protein fudge!

 Way back in the day I was on the Ideal Protein diet.
-It was one of those packaged food diets but it really worked for me.
-One thing I really liked was this low calorie, high protein pudding you at as a snack at night.
+It was one of those packaged food diets but it really worked for me at the time.
+One thing I really liked was this low calorie, high protein pudding you ate as a snack at night.
 It was something to look forward to and perfect for an after dinner dessert.

 While the sugar free pudding you buy in the grocery stores are sugar free they are not all that low in carbs.
-Jello brand sugar free banana pudding has 5g net carbs per serving whereas this keto pudding recipe has only 0.4g net carbs.
+Jello brand sugar free banana pudding mix has 5g total carbs per serving whereas this keto pudding recipe has only 0.4g net carbs.

 Commercial sugar free pudding uses cornstarch and other artificial ingredients to thicken the pudding and that is where the carbs come from.
 In this recipe we are using glucomannan powder to thicken our pudding.
-It’s made from the konjac root which is a natural thickener and has zero net carbs.
+It’s made from the konjac root which is a natural thickener and has zero net carbs due to the high natural fiber content.

 This is a very simple recipe and you can whip it up in minutes but it has to set in the refrigerator for a couple hours.

 - Add all of the ingredients except the glucomannan powder to a high speed blender.
-Blend on a high for a full minute or two.
+Blend on a high for a minute.
+(Note if using the PBFit powder add it now too.)

 - Slowly add the glucomannan powder in as the blender is running.
 Keep the blender on the lowest setting to do this.

-- Once the pudding is done, turn up the speed and blend on high.
+- Once the powder has been added, turn up the speed and blend on high for a few seconds.

 Recipe Tips And Notes

-- You can use any kind and flavor of protein powder you like.
-I personally like IsoPure protein powders because they have no carbs and taste good to me.
+- You can use any brand and flavor of protein powder you like.
+I personally like IsoPure protein powders because most of them have no carbs and taste good to me.

 - If you want more banana flavor you can try adding some banana extract.

-I hope you give this keto banana pudding a try.
-It’s perfect for a healthy keto snack, dessert or even breakfast.
-I love it because it has the added protein and fiber.
+I hope you give this keto high protein banana pudding a try.
+It’s perfect for a keto snack, healthy dessert or even a high protein breakfast.
+I love it because it has the added protein and fiber and satisfies my sweet tooth.
 Enjoy!

 Ingredients

-- 2 scoops IsoPure Banana Cream Protein Powder
+- 2 scoop IsoPure Banana Cream Protein Powder

 Instructions

-- Set the blender to the lowest speed and slowly pour the glucommanan into the blender.
+- Set the blender to low and slowly pour the glucommanan into the blender.
 This is to keep it from clumping.

 - Blend on high again for a few seconds then taste it.
-If you with it to be sweeter, add the liquid stevia or a little of sweetener of choice.
+If you with it to be sweeter, add the sweetener.

-- Pour into 4 containers and refrigerate for a 2 hours or until firm.
+- Pour into 2 containers and refrigerate for about 4 hours or until it fully thickens.

 Notes